Sea Cliff Village Hall, Library and Museum Complex

-Sea Cliff Village Hall, Library and Museum Complex is a historic civic building complex located at Sea Cliff in Nassau County, New York.
+The Sea Cliff Village Hall, Library and Museum Complex is a historic civic building complex located in the Village of Sea Cliff in Nassau County, New York, United States.
+Serving as the village's seat of government, it houses Sea Cliff Village Hall, the Sea Cliff Public Library, and the Sea Cliff Village Museum.

+Description

 The complex is a grouping of three functional units in two interconnected buildings originally built in 1914 as the Sea Cliff Methodist Church, Sunday School / Chapel, and Rectory.
 It is constructed of beige brick with cast stone accents and slate-covered roofs in the Late Gothic Revival or Collegiate Gothic style.
 It features a square bell tower.
 The former rectory contains the museum and is a two-story rectangular building in the Tudor Revival style.

-It was listed on the National Register of Historic Places in 2005.
+It was listed on both the New York State Register of Historic Places and the National Register of Historic Places in 2005.